 - a.
-MSCRF Award Meeting Each applicant is required to meet with the MSCRF Award Manager at least once, prior to the mid-term.
+MSCRF Award Meeting Each awardee is required to meet with the MSCRF Award Manager at least once, prior to the mid-term.
 This is to assist each awardee in understanding and meeting expectations for the program.
 This is also an opportunity for the awardee to share feedback, discuss ideas and ask for additional assistance.
 The applicant can reach out to MSCRF staff at mscrfinfo@tedcomd.com email to schedule this meeting. - b.
-Mid-Term Project Reports Each applicant is required to submit the mid-term project report ("progress report") on MSCRF portal, the link to which will be provided in advance of the submission date by MSCRF.
+Mid-Term Project Reports Each awardee is required to submit the mid-term project report ("Written Progress Report") on MSCRF portal, the link to which will be provided in advance of the submission date by MSCRF.
 The progress report must include a description of project activities and outcomes to date, progress toward meeting mid-term milestones, an accounting of expenditures charged to the award, and information on any deliverables, such as products, public presentations, publications, intellectual property, and follow-on funding.
-The progress report template is available upon request from MSCRF staff at any time.
-After submitting the mid-term report though the portal, the PI must meet with MSCRF staff to present a PowerPoint summarizing the report's content and addressing any questions.
-This step is required before the report is approved and the remaining award payment disbursement is made. - c.
-Final Reports Each applicant is required to submit the final report on MSCRF portal, the link to which will be provided in advance of the submission date by MSCRF A final report must provide an overview of all activities undertaking during the course of the funded project, a description of the results of the project, the impact on clinical outcome, the success with achieving the proposed milestones, jobs created/supported, information on any deliverables, such as products, public presentations, publications, intellectual property, and follow-on funding., and a full accounting of all expenditures charged to the award in a tabular format signed by the financial officer, and a formal closeout letter.
-The final report template is available upon request from MSCRF staff at any time. - d.
-Symposium presentation The MSCRF may conduct an in-State Annual Symposium to report to the scientific community and the public on the progress of the MSCRF program.
+Additionally, each awardee must submit a PowerPoint presentation summarizing the Written Progress Report.
+After submitting the midterm report and the PowerPoint presentation via the portal, MSCRF staff will schedule a meeting for the awardee to report on the progress made on the Research Project.
+The PI investigator must then meet with MSCRF staff to deliver a PowerPoint presentation summarizing the report's content and addressing any questions from the MSCRF team.
+This step is required prior to the approval of the report and the disbursement of the remaining award funds.

+- c.
+Final Reports Each awardee is required to submit the final report on MSCRF portal, the link to which will be provided in advance of the submission date by MSCRF.
+A final report must provide an overview of all activities undertaking during the course of the funded project, a description of the results of the project, the impact on clinical outcome, the success with achieving the proposed milestones, jobs created/supported, information on any deliverables, such as products, public presentations, publications, intellectual property, follow-on funding table, and a full accounting of all expenditures charged to the award in a tabular format signed by the financial officer, as well as a formal closeout letter. - d.
+Symposium presentation The MSCRF may conduct an in-State Annual Symposium or other related events to report to the scientific community and the public on the progress of the MSCRF program.
 All PIs must present, orally or in poster format, their on-going or completed MSCRF-funded research at each Annual Symposium, during and immediately following their Grant period.